calmm-js/partial.lenses/README.md

 restriction of traversals that target a single element.
 Isomorphisms are a restriction of lenses with an [inverse](#L-inverse).

-In addition to basic optics, this library also supports more arbitrary [transforms](#transforms).
+In addition to basic bidirectional optics, this library also supports more arbitrary [transforms](#transforms) using optics with [sequencing](#L-seq).
 Transforms allow operations, such as modifying a single focus multiple times or even in a loop, that are not possible with basic optics.
 However, transforms can be considerably harder to reason about.

 Some optics libraries provide many more abstractions, such as "optionals", "prisms" and "folds", to name a few, forming a DAG.
 Aside from being